JuneKelly/manuel-contrib-watch/README.md

 # Usage

-Start the `manuel_watch` task, providing a directory to watch over, and an associative-array of regex-patterns to watch for and corresponding actions to take when a file matchin that pattern changes.
+Start the `manuel_watch` task, providing a directory to watch over, and an array of regex-patterns to watch for and corresponding actions to take when a file matchin that pattern changes.

 Example: